-Sonothrombolysis added to PCI improves recanalization rates and reduces infarct size in the first time STEMI, finds a new study.
+Sonothrombolysis added to PCI improves recanalization rates in first time STEMI

 PCI-added sonothrombolysis offers sustained benefit to high MI PCI compared with PCI alone for patients who have experienced a first STEMI, revealed a study published in the Journal of the American College of Cardiology.